 These tips should be important reminders that even though a home can be a great investment, like any asset, you must manage it properly to be successful in the long run.
 With proper planning and budgeting, a home can not only provide a safe and joyful place for your family, but can also be a profitable investment for your future.

-Sandy Hartmann & Associates has been helping our clients buy homes and sell homes in Pinellas County since 1979.
+Sandy Hartmann & Associates Real Estate Team, your Tampa Bay Real Estate source, has been helping home buyers and home sellers in Tampa Bay, FL since 1979.
 We deliver a brand of real estate services based on integrity and years of expertise that is unmatched.
 We are the #1 Keller Williams Real Estate Team in Tampa Bay and we are ranked in the top 1% of Realtors Nationwide.
+In 2017, we sold over 69 million in homes!

 Selling a Home?
-We use some of the most cutting edge global marketing technology available to get homes sold fast, for top dollar.
+We use some of the most cutting edge global marketing technology available to get homes sold fast, for top dollar in the Tampa Bay area.
 As a Keller Williams Luxury Real Estate Agent and as a Global Property Specialist, your home listing will appear on real estate websites in not just the United States, but around the world, in multiple languages.
 That's right, GLOBAL EXPOSURE.

 Buying a Home?
 1st Time Home Buyer?
 Looking for an Investment Property?
 Sandy Hartmann & Associates will help you find the perfect home for sale at the best price, while easing your anxiety and guiding you to a successful home purchase.

-Our real estate team was founded with the vision of becoming the real estate team of choice in Pinellas County & Tampa Bay.
+Our real estate team was founded with the vision of becoming the real estate team of choice in Pinellas County & Tampa Bay, FL.
 That means always putting our customer's needs first, and having the integrity to do the right thing, every time.
-Come find out why Sandy Hartmann and Associates is the #1 Real Estate Team in the City of Seminole, the City of Largo and the #1 Keller Williams Team in Tampa Bay.
+Come find out why Sandy Hartmann and Associates is the #1 Real Estate Team in the City of Seminole, #1 in the City of Largo, and the #1 Keller Williams Team in Tampa Bay.

 It's quite a legacy.
 One we are proud to be a part of.

-Find a Home Today With Sandy Hartmann & Associates.
+Find a Home Today With The Sandy Hartmann & Associates Real Estate Team.

 "“Laurie Chase, the sales agent from Sandy Hartmann's team, was extraordinarily responsive and sensitive to my needs as the seller of beachfront property.
 As a result, my beachfront condo sold in one day and closed within three weeks!
 She was able to work with me, even though I was in Chicago, using the phone and email effectively.
 I couldn't be more pleased." "